Dems hammer Trump for openness to foreign campaign intel, stay silent on Clinton, DNC outreach

 "I think I'd want to hear it. ...
 I think you might want to listen, there isn't anything wrong with listening," Trump said.
 "It’s not an interference, they have information, I think I’d take it,” Trump said.
 “If I thought there was something wrong, I’d go maybe to the FBI, if I thought there was something wrong.”

 Some legal scholars have argued that campaign finance law bars U.S. campaigns from knowingly receiving or soliciting information from foreign actors.
-Other prominent law professors counter that unless such information constitutes a "thing of value," there are no restrictions on sharing or seeking the information.
+Other prominent law professors counter that unless such information constitutes a market-quantifiable "thing of value," there are few restrictions on sharing or seeking the information.

 US ATTORNEY JOHN DURHAM HIGHLY INVOLVED IN PROBE INTO RUSSIA INVESTIGATION'S ORIGINS; NON-GOV'T ORGS ARE UNDER THE MICROSCOPE